orbs-network/token-bi/README.md

 `select d.* from (select @blockNumber:=7528900) param, delegations_at_block d`

-* `delegations_at_block` - returns all the delegation numbers pivoted by the delegate target (all of which should be a guardian, but we have some incorrect delegations in the ecosystem as of writing this)
+* `delegations_at_block` - returns all the delegation numbers pivoted by the delegate target.
+This calculation includes bad delegations (delgations made to a non-guardian address) and multi level delegations (delegate to someone who later delegates to a guardian).
+The guardian delegation values include the multi level ones.
+* `total_delegated_to_address_at_block` - returns the total delegated to a specific addresses, uses the function ADDRESS() to get the address as a parameter, it reads @address variable so set it before calling.
 * `computed_guardians_at_block` - the guardian list at a block (taking leave events into account)
 * `xxxxxxx_rewards` - these are three views, guardians/delegators/validators views which return the raw rewards for a single election (by block)
 * `all_rewards` - union of the above three